Facebook expands new tool aiming to shrink ‘news deserts’

 Facebook employs no human editors for Today In, so tweaking its algorithm to find such good local stories has been a complicated process.
 Does a road closure matter if it’s 100 miles away?
 How about a murder?

 Some 1,800 newspapers have closed in the United States over the last 15 years, according to research out of the University of North Carolina .
-Newsroom employment has declined by 45 percent as the industry struggles with a broken business model partly caused by the success of companies on the internet, including Facebook.
+Newsroom employment has declined by 45% as the industry struggles with a broken business model partly caused by the success of companies on the internet, including Facebook.

 “There is no silver bullet,” said Campbell Brown, head of global news partnerships at Facebook, in an interview.
 “We really want to help publishers address challenges in local markets.”